|Birth: ||May 17, 1927|

 |Death: ||Oct.
 23, 1989|

 Juanita was a blessing to the family many times over when she got her life together.
+It was a long & difficult battle for her, but she was very persistent & she never gave up.
 We all did a lot of praying & she turned her life over to GOD.
 Everyone got along as time went on.
 At first it was real rough, then everyone became at peace with one another.
 Juanita was an Avon Representative for about five years & it was a family project that they all enjoyed.
-She loved to decorate her apartment, make jewelry as a hobby, reading detective books, mysteries & pharanormal activity.
+She loved to decorate her apartment, make jewelry as a hobby, reading detective books, mysteries & paranormal activity.
 Her favorite color was Red.
 She loved to cook & a good one she was.
-In the back of her mind, she said she always wanted to be in the police academy but never persued it.
-She was preceded in death by her father, 2 brothers, 2 grandsons, a niece, a great niece, 2 nephews, numerous aunts & uncles.
+In the back of her mind, she said she always wanted to be in the police academy but never pursued it.
+She was preceded in death by her Dad, 2 brothers, 2 grandsons, a great niece, 2 nephews, a sister-n-law that was married to her youngest brother for 20 years, numerous aunts & uncles.

 @};- Thank You GOD, for allowing us to have her as long as You did.